vencax/node-smtp-hooker/README.md

     }
 }
 '''
+Filename configurable through CFGFILE environment variable or defaults to config.json.

-If you want to give a feedback, please [raise an issue](https://github.com/vencax/js-democracy-server/issues).
+If you want to give a feedback, please [raise an issue](https://github.com/vencax/node-smtp-hooker/issues).